AliceSoft-Inc/kudobot-discord/README.md

 ```
 sudo pm2 start index.js
 ```
-Your bot should now start successfully, you can test it by typing /help inside text channel in your server.
+Your bot should now start successfully, you can test it by typing /help inside text channel in your server. <br />
 If anything went wrong, file a ticket to <a href="http://ec2-54-162-48-11.compute-1.amazonaws.com/">our ticket portal</a>